-In 2015/16 the CCTV Unit was involved in 5110 incidents.
-In addition to the 337 arrests that the CCTV operators assisted with, a number of the incidents also resulted in the police or PCSOs being able to intervene at an early stage to prevent trouble from escalating into something more serious.
-Between November 2015 and November 2016, the operators played a key role in increasing road safety by advising the police of 84 incidents involving suspected drunk drivers.
+In 2017/18 the CCTV Unit was involved in 5633 incidents.
+In addition to the 236 arrests that the CCTV operators assisted with, a number of the incidents also resulted in the police or PCSOs being able to intervene at an early stage to prevent trouble from escalating into something more serious.
+Between November 2017 and November 2018, the operators played a key role in increasing road safety by either supporting the Police or directly observing 101 incidents involving suspected drunk drivers.
 The operators also monitor suspected drug use and made 110 reports of possible drug related incidents during the same period resulting in 74 arrests.

 Operators keep in close contact with local businesses and the police through the Shopwatch radio scheme, meaning officers can be alerted and respond to any incident as quickly as possible.

-For more information on CCTV in West Lancashire please visit our cctv pages.
+For more information on CCTV in West Lancashire please visit CCTV.

 “With Christmas around the corner we want people to feel safe when they are shopping or enjoying an evening out.
 I am particularly pleased to see the role that CCTV plays in relation to drunk drivers.
 Driving under the influence of alcohol is a crime and is extremely dangerous.
-You could injure or kill yourself or others.
 Please leave your car at home this Christmas.”

-West Lancashire police Inspector June Chessell said: “The CCTV system is a powerful tool that will assist in not only preventing crime but enable my staff to identify the small minority who are intent on committing crime or anti-social behaviour.
+Heidi McDougall, West Lancashire Community Safety Partnership chairperson, said: “The Council's CCTV system is a powerful tool that will assist in not only preventing crime but enable the skilled operators to identify the small minority who are intent on committing crime or anti-social behaviour.
 We will be working closely with our partners over the festive period to ensure a Happy Christmas is had by all and that people feel safe.”